Frequently Asked Questions (FAQs)

 Q: What is the distinction between the Seattle Colleges Office of Advancement and the Seattle Colleges Foundation?

 The Office of Advancement is a unit within Seattle Colleges that coordinates fundraising efforts districtwide.
 We have staff members located at each college as well as the district offices.
-Our advancement team works with donors, administration, faculty, staff, and students to lead and coordinate fundraising efforts; to manage scholarships; and to advance the mission of Seattle Colleges.
+Our Advancement Team works with donors, administration, board members, faculty, staff, and students to lead and coordinate fundraising efforts; to build relationships with donors; to manage scholarships; and to advance the mission of Seattle Colleges.

 Q: Why was the decision made to consolidate to one foundation?

 A: The move to a single, unified foundation follows a prevailing national model for multiple-college districts adopting an integrated approach.
 It seeks to serve the philanthropic needs for each college as well as Seattle Colleges as a whole.
 With implemented structural changes, consolidated resources, improved coordination, and renewed strategy and alignment, we increase efficiency and our overall fundraising capacity.

 Q: How are Central, North, and South represented in regard to the Seattle Colleges Foundation?

 A: The Seattle Colleges Foundation serves the entire district – all the colleges and specialty centers of Seattle Colleges.
 Program managers are based at Central, North, and South to work directly with students regarding scholarships and with faculty and staff who interact with the foundation.
 Additionally, the presidents of Central, North, and South all sit on the Seattle Colleges Foundation board of directors as ex officio members.
 Finally, our new major gift officers and other support staff are learning more every day about the students and programs at each of our colleges and specialty centers, and they are identifying philanthropic opportunities and donor interests – both college-specific and districtwide.

 Q: What role does the Seattle Colleges Foundation play in supporting the Seattle Promise, part of the recently passed voter levy?